arangodb/docs/3.6/programs-starter-options.md

 When using the Starter in docker, make sure that this directory is mounted as a volume for the Starter.

-Note: When using a custom log directory, all database server files will be named as `arangod-<role>-<port>.log`.
+Note: When using a custom log directory, all DB-Server files will be named as `arangod-<role>-<port>.log`.
 The log for the starter itself is still called `arangodb.log`.

 - `--log.rotate-files-to-keep=int`